Emergency Response / Disaster relief

 blind areas (valleys etc) not visible from a fixed tower

-period of observation, aircraft do not monitor forested areas over a period of time as they see the area and continue on the flight
+period of observation: aircraft do not monitor forested areas over a period of time as they see the area and continue on the flight

 The limitations in the ability to detect fires using these methods results in fewer fires being detected.
 It is estimated that only15-25% of all fires are detected using conventional means.
 Wild land fires are often detected by people who report the fire using the Fire Reporting 1-800 Phone numbers each agency typically establishes.
 This approach is often hit or miss.
 Failure to detect fires in a timely manner often results in fires becoming larger.
 Consequently, they consume more forested area, threaten more property and infrastructure and as a result, increase the risk to human life, and increase the cost to extinguish.